Reviewable/nodefire/README.md

 NodeFire.prototype.key = function();
 NodeFire.prototype.ref = function();

 /* Listener registration methods.
-They work the same as on Firebase objects, but note that if you get a reference from a snapshot returned by one of these it will *not* be wrapped in a NodeFire object.
+They work the same as on Firebase objects, except that the snapshot passed into the callback (and forEach) is wrapped such that:
+     1) The val() method will return a normalized method (like NodeFire.get() does).
+     2) The ref() method will return a NodeFire reference, with the same scope as the reference on which on() was called.
+     3) The child() method takes an optional extra scope parameter, just like NodeFire.child().
 */
 NodeFire.prototype.on = function(eventType, callback, cancelCallback, context);
 NodeFire.prototype.off = function(eventType, callback, context);